-Initially, Roman painting was mainly landscapes depicting conquered cities, painted on boards carried during triumphal marches.
+Initially, Roman paintings were showing landscapes mainly conquered cities, painted on boards carried during triumphal marches.
 Before the 2nd century BCE, Roman houses were rather modestly decorated.
 A major leap in the development of Roman art followed the conquest of Greece and the influx of a large number of works of art from this area.
 Roman art was born for the second time, this time under the influence of the defeated.

 Roman painting styles